GentSimonQC/Qiskit-Perceptron-MNIST-DB-set/README.md

 # REQUIREMENTS
 I used Qiskit Library for Python 3.6.
-HEre you also need imageio and elasticdeform libraries.
+Here you also need imageio and elasticdeform libraries.

 # PURPOSE